 To place into Mathematics 211 (Multivariable Calculus), skipping Math 111 and Math 121:

-To place out of Math 211: Students wishing to be excused from Mathematics 211 need a passing grade on a competency exam administered by the Department or on an official transcript for a multivariable calculus course taken before coming to Amherst.
+To place out of Math 211 or higher-level Math courses: Students wishing to be excused from Mathematics 211 need a passing grade on a competency exam administered by the Department or on a transcript for a multivariable calculus course taken before coming to Amherst.
+The same policy applies to students wishing to be excused from Math 271/272, 350, or 355.
+In all such cases, the competency exam is intended only for students who have actually taken courses covering some or all of the relevant material.
 Entering students who need to take the competency exam can do so during Orientation.
 Contact Danielle Benedetto.

 Students who have done IB or A-Levels: If your high school math curriculum was based on the International Baccalaureate or A-Levels, then you may be automatically eligible for Math 121 or, in some cases, Math 211.
-This depends on several things, including your overall grade and, in the case of IB, whether or not you took the series option.
+This depends on several things, including your overall grade and, in the case of IB, whether or not you took the Calculus Option (previously called the Series Option).
 Please contact Danielle Benedetto so you and she can discuss your background and which math course is most appropriate for you.

 Questions about Mathematics Placement: Contact Danielle Benedetto, the Mathematics Placement Advisor.